eli-ennab/eli-ennab/README.md

-# Hi, I am Eli!
+# Hi, I am Elina - Eli for short.
-#### I am studying Front end development at <a href="https://medieinstitutet.se/utbildningar/front-end-developer/" target="_blank">Medieinstitutet</a> in Malmo, Sweden.
+#### I am a Front end developer student at <a href="https://medieinstitutet.se/utbildningar/front-end-developer/" target="_blank">Medieinstitutet</a> in Malmo, Sweden 2022-2024.

-My degree project in Medieinstitutet is a mobile-first, multilingual website with a connection to a headless CMS, Storyblok, and is written in TypeScript, React, Next.js 14 and Vanilla Extract CSS:
+My degree project in Medieinstitutet is a mobile-first, multilingual website with a connection to a headless CMS, Storyblok, and is written in TypeScript, React, Next.js 14 and Vanilla Extract CSS.
+The degree report is available upon request.
 <a href="https://fed22m-exjobb-eli-ennab.vercel.app/" target="_blank">The Digital Representation of Nioosha Shams</a>
-The degree report is available upon request.

-Another individual school project:
+Another recent individual school project:
 <a href="https://damoviedatabase.netlify.app/" target="_blank">The Movie Database</a>

 The projects made during the education at Medieinstitutet must be private due to the their policy for assessment processes.
 Access to these project's repos is available upon request.